Eshi44/Employee-Directory/README.md

-# Employee-Directory
+# EmployeeDirectory

 ## Overview

-For this assignment, you'll create a employee directory with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+Users can filter employees within this employee directory by either first name, last name, or location.
+Simply type in the input box and the table will begin to filter.

 ## User Story